HashKey-DID/did-spec/did-specfication/hsk-method.md

 - Identifier for the DID method (hsk)
 - DID method-specific identifier

+examples of valid `hsk` DID:

  ```txt
 did:hsk:a060c1c3807059027ca141efb63f19e12e0cbf0c
  ```

 A DID that uses this method MUST begin with the following prefix: did:hsk.
 Per the DID specification, this string MUST be in lowercase.
 The remainder of the DID, after the prefix, is specified below.

 ## Method Specific Identifier

-The method specific identifier is represented as  the corresponding HEX-encoded Platon address on the target network.
+The method specific identifier is represented as  the corresponding HEX-encoded Platon address on the Platon network.

 ```shell
 hsk-did = "did:hsk:"hsk-specific-identifier